 To me portraiture is about human connection.
 When I’m behind the lens, I aim to seek out and capture my subject’s personality.
 My most treasured skill is my ability to seize those fleeting moments when someone allows themselves to truly be seen.

-Beyond the appletreecafe, my creative interests span a multitude of mediums including web design, graphic design, arts administration, digital marketing in the non-profit sector, and as a virtual assistant for clients across Canada.
+Beyond the appletreecafe, my creative interests span a multitude of mediums including web design, graphic design, arts administration for independent artists, digital marketing in the non-profit sector, and as a production coordinator for a NY record label.

 4 fun facts: